 Make a privacy complaint

-Step 1—Make a complaint to the relevant office
+Step 1—Make a complaint to the relevant agency

 Attention: Privacy team

 BRISBANE QLD 4000

 You should receive notice from the OIC that your privacy complaint has been received within 5 business days.
 The OIC will then assess whether the subject matter of your complaint shows an ‘arguable case’ that a privacy breach has occurred.
 They will then provide you with a written notice that sets out the reason for their decision.